e-conomic/client-side-application-course/flyer.md

 ## Ok, so how much is it?
 It's free.
 We have limited slots open, but the course is free of charge.
 While e-conomic will supply the location, coffee, and fresh fruit, you must bring your own hard- and software.

+## So what is the catch?
+There is no catch.
+We at e-conomic would like to get contact to new and future developers, and show you that e-conomic is a nice place to spend your working hours.
+We will not dictate what kind of app you can and cannot build.
+The aim of this course is for you to learn!
+No strings attached.

 ## More info and application
 Application is done with a pull request to our repository at github.com/e-conomic/client-side-application-course, where you have added your GitHub username to the list of applicants below.
 In our repository you will also find more details and contact information.